minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Describe the context and origin of the product being specified in this SRS.
 For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
 If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.*

+This self-contained product is a ?Window application operating on an education system server.
 ### 2.2.
 Product Features

 *Summarize the major features the product contains or the significant functions that it performs or lets the user perform.
 Details will be provided in Section 3, so only a high level summary  is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or a class diagram, is often effective.*

+The application allows the manager to create flashcards using words and images.
+The students can then study this falshcards on the appliation.
+The result will be stored and made visible to the teacher.
+In addition, the application analize the results and repeat the words that the kids could not remember.
 ### 2.3.
 User Classes and Characteristics

 *Identify the various user classes that you anticipate will use this product.
 User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only to certain user classes.
 Distinguish the favored user classes from those who are less important to satisfy.*

+Three main user classes are: "Manager", "Teacher" and "Student".
+- "Manager": manages the overall application, creating new flashcards and managing user accounts.
+- "Teacher": Views student result and identifies words that students find difficult as well as words that are easy to memorize.
+- "Student" (End User): Uses the application to learn new words through flashcards.
 ### 2.4.
 Operating Environment

 *Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.*